mransan/raft/doc/replication_performance.md

 }
 ```

-The index is monotically increasing (by 1) and starting at 1.
+The `index` is monotically increasing (by 1) and starting at 1.

-The term correspond to the election term that this `log entry` was created.
+The `term` corresponds to the election term that this `log entry` was created.
 It's important to notice
-that both index and term are needed to uniquely identify a log.
+that both index and term are needed to uniquely identify a log entry.
+In fact, in certain circumstances where a previous leader crashed without fully replicating a log entry, it is possible that 2 servers will have log entries with the same index but different terms.
+(RAFT protocol ensure that only one is eventually persisted).

 **Log data structure**